Christmas travel chaos for millions as UK’s two busiest train stations to shut

 West Coast main line

-No trains will run through Crewe, from one of the UK’s key interchange stations on Friday 27 and Saturday 28 December.
+No trains will run through Crewe, one of the UK’s key interchange stations on Friday 27 December.
 After that, services will be below normal levels through to Sunday 5 January, due to resignalling work.

 Avanti West Coast services to Preston, Glasgow and Edinburgh will be diverted through the Manchester area, adding significantly to journey times.

-On Christmas Eve and Friday 27 December – when large numbers of passengers are likely to be on the move after the two-day shutdown – there will be no Liverpool Lime Street services on Avanti West Coast.
+On Friday 27 December – when large numbers of passengers are likely to be on the move after the two-day shutdown – there will be no Liverpool Lime Street services on Avanti West Coast.
+The same applies on New Year’s Day.

 Links from London Euston to Birmingham and Manchester will be reduced from three to two per hour.